What are Projects?

 Define clients who will be provided services - e.g. work for business entities vs individuals that are included in the same proposal

-Each proposal starts with one project, and more can be added with the Add Project button.
+Each proposal starts with one project, and more can be added by clicking the downfacing arrow to the right of the Add Service Type button→ Add Project button.
 There is no limit to the number of projects on a proposal.

 If you choose to give a project a name (optional) that name will appear to your client on the proposal client acceptance page.
 If no name is given, none will appear to the client.